Clive Rees

 In 1983 Rees scored his 100th try for London Welsh against London Scottish, drawing a standing ovation.
 Rees was made captain of London Welsh for the club's 1984-85 centenary season.
 He was determined to make a break with the past, ignore nostalgic media comparisons to the great John Dawes era, and shake the club into a determined drive for excellence.
 Under his enthusiastic captaincy the club was unbeaten at home for a record-breaking seven months, and for the first time in its history London Welsh reached the final of the John Player Cup.
 Rees himself is on record as having scored most tries in the Cup with eleven after J. P. R. Williams' six.
 To cap the centenary season London Welsh went on a world tour.

 Together with the likes of Kevin Bowring and Robert Ackerman, Clive Rees was in the London Welsh team that won the Middlesex Sevens.

 During his career Rees also played nine times for the Barbarians and journalists voted him player of the tournament in the Hong Kong Sevens.
 In 1974, he was selected as the youngest member of the British Lions squad for the tour of South Africa.
 The Lions were unbeaten on that tour, with 21 wins and one draw.
 Rees had to stop playing after 7 games because he broke his hand.

 In 1987 Rees travelled to Japan to train the Toshiba team.

-All the while Clive Rees was a highly respected school teacher.
+At the same time Clive Rees was a Teacher.
 After starting his teaching career at Highdown School, he was head of rugby at Chiltern Edge School, then went on to become head of PE at Haberdashers' Aske's Boys' School and later at Clifton College Prep School in Bristol.